steel-root/TenantConfiguration/Conditional_Access/readme.md

 ### AVD Policies throw an error when chosen:
 To resolve this error, you must first deploy AVD.
 The conditional access policy is utilizing an Application GUID which will not be available if AVD isn't in use.

+### I've run the script, but the policies are not working:
+All policies added by the script are built without being enabled.
+We suggest thoroughly reviewing each policy added to confirm it meets your requirements prior to enabling.

 # License
 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]